Emmsii/Planet-Trading-Game/README.md

 - If two players with the same IP try and connect, do not allow the 2nd user to connect.
 - Message 1st user saying "Multiple logins from the same IP detected", or something like that.

+# Stats
+- total_trades: The total amount of trades placed
+- total_trades_sold: The total amount of trades that have completely sold, doesn't count portions of a trade being sold.
+- trades_quantity: The total amount of resources sold.
+- credits_exchanged: The total amount of credits exchanged between players.

 # Marketplace
 - The Marketplace Screen
   - This screen shows all trades.